 2. Quantification of total flavonoids14

-Dry the plant material in a forced-air oven at 40 °C for 48 h.
+Dry the plant material in a forced-air oven at 40 °C, for 48 h.

-Store the dried material in paper envelopes.
+Store the dried material in paper bags.
 Keep them in darkness at room temperature (RT).

-Freeze the plant material using liquid nitrogen to prepare for grinding.
+Freeze the plant material using liquid nitrogen to prepare it for grinding.

 Grind the frozen material in a porcelain mortar until it reaches a uniform texture.
 NOTE: Be cautious when handling liquid nitrogen, as it may splash upon contact with the plant material.

-Prepare the samples: Weigh 25 mg of pulverized material from each sample.
-Add 500 µL of 80% methanol.
+Sample preparation: Weigh 25 mg of pulverized dry matter from each sample.
+Add 500 µL of methanol 80%.

-Extract flavonoids: Incubate the mixture in ultrasound at 70 °C for 1 h.
-After incubation, centrifuge at 731 g for 13 min15.
+Extraction of flavonoids: Incubate the mixture in ultrasound at 70 °C for 1 h.
+Then centrifuge it at 731 g for 13 min15.

-Prepare aliquots: Take 150 µL of the obtained extract and add 37 µL of 80% methanol.
+Prepare aliquots: Take 150 µL of the obtained extract and add 37 µL of methanol 80%.